Zaf1ro/Zaf1ro.github.io/source/_posts/SystemDesign/ch1-basic.md

 ### 4.2 Horizontal Scaling
 Separating large databases into smaller parts, called shards.
 Each shard shares the same schema, though the actual data on each shard is unique to the shard.
 The most important factor to consider when implementing a sharding strategy is the choice of the sharding key.
 Sharding key (known as a partition key) consists of one or more columns that determine how data is distributed.

+### 4.3 Database Replication Techniques
+There are several types of database replication based on the type of server architecture:
+* Single-leader architecture: leader receives the write operations, slaves receive the read operations
+* No-leader architecture: Every server can receive write and read operation.
+For example, Amazon's DynamoDB

-### 4.3 Challenges of sharding
+### 4.4 Challenges of Sharding
 * Resharding data:
     * a single shard could no longer hold more data due to rapid growth.
     * Certain shards might experience shard exhaustion faster than others due to uneven data distribution.